 The focus of the Medicinal Chemistry educational program is on the theory and practice of drug design, with additional advanced-level instruction in the appropriate underlying scientific areas.
 One of the program’s strengths is the integration of training in both chemistry and advanced biology.
 Biological techniques are used to identify and characterize targets, while chemical approaches design the drugs or probes to affect the targets identified.
 This intermingling of chemistry and biological knowledge enhances job opportunities for our graduates.

-The College of Pharmacy & Pharmaceutical Sciences offers graduate degrees in the pharmaceutical sciences with programs in pharmacology/toxicology, industrial pharmacy and pharmacy and healthcare administration.
+The College of Pharmacy and Pharmaceutical Sciences offers graduate degrees in the pharmaceutical sciences with programs in pharmacology/toxicology, industrial pharmacy and health outcomes and socioeconomic sciences.

 The College of Pharmacy and Pharmaceutical Sciences has residency programs that provide outstanding residency opportunities and allow pharmacists to advance their careers.
 The college offers residency opportunities in hospital pharmacy, critical care, and community pharmacy.